What I don’t believe in is the modern diagnosis and treatment of this condition.

 In 2009 I experienced a major symptom – a dull ache that emanated from my breast and radiated down my left arm.
 I didn’t know what it was, but after two months of discomfort, I discovered a hard lump the size of my pinky-tip.
 My mother found her breast cancer the exact same way, and at the same age – she was 43 at the time of her breast cancer (that story here).

-My boyfriend at the time, Pablo, urged me to get the lump checked by a doctor.
+My boyfriend (now husband), Pablo, urged me to get the lump checked by a doctor.
 Knowing my mother died from breast cancer he was worried.

 He said, “Babe, I know you’re all crunchy granola and stuff, but this is a lump.
 A real lump in your breast!
 You have got to get that checked out.”